jakob-bagterp/timer-for-python/docs/user-guide/decimals.md

 !!! info "Default Decimals and Supported Interval"
     Default value for `decimals` is `2`.
 The range is minimum `0` (for no decimals) and up to `9`.

+    May be overruled in certain cases due to [humanised output](humanised-output.md).

 ## Set Decimals in Class Instance or Function
 It's also possible to set the decimals when initiating the Timer: